You Cannot Wish Debt Away

 Or maybe you did see it coming, and chose to ignore it.
 Ignorance is bliss, isn’t it?

-Beyond that, there’s also a mortgage, and there are car payments.
+And beyond that even, there was also a mortgage and car payments.
 But that credit card debt — it turned into a living, breathing being.

 Honestly, it was the age of a small toddler.
 That’s how long we’d been carrying it around.
 Ricocheting from one 0% balance transfer to another.
 Prolonging the process until it seemed like it would never end.

-However, I didn’t believe that was good enough.
+At that time, however, I didn’t believe our progress was good enough.
 We hadn’t been frugal enough.
 Hadn’t cut our expenses to a respectable or admirable level.

 Hadn’t sacrificed enough, to be worthy of becoming debt free.

 The concept of suffering to achieve a goal.
 No pain, no gain.

 As in, you better prepare yourself for some discomfort, or else the end result won’t nearly be worth it.